oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_artifacts_container_image_signature_module.rst

 ..
 Description

-- This module allows the user to create and delete a ContainerImageSignature resource in Oracle Cloud Infrastructure
+- This module allows the user to create, update and delete a ContainerImageSignature resource in Oracle Cloud Infrastructure
 - For *state=present*, upload a signature to an image.